 Our expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to move to the next stage.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Some children need more time to practise and improve their fluency skills before using their mathematical knowledge to solve problems.

-The teaching of maths is monitored on a throughout the year by the Maths coordinator through book scrutinies, lesson observations and conversations with staff and pupils.
+The teaching of maths is monitored throughout the year by the Maths coordinator through book scrutinies, lesson observations and conversations with staff and pupils.

-Please see the PDFs below for the mathematic objectives for each individual year group.
+Please see the PDFs below for the maths objectives for each individual year group.